torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 * ``bpffile=str`` filename of raw bpf code to be loaded as a socket filter

-* ``bpfflash=int`` 0/1 allow loading of bpf from inside User Mode Linux.
+* ``bpfflash=int`` 0/1 allow loading of bpf from inside User Mode GNU/Linux.
   This option allows the use of the ethtool load firmware command to load bpf code.

 In either case the bpf code is loaded into the host kernel.
 While this is presently limited to legacy bpf syntax (not ebpf), it is still a security risk.
-It is not recommended to allow this unless the User Mode Linux instance is considered trusted.
+It is not recommended to allow this unless the User Mode GNU/Linux instance is considered trusted.

 Privileges required: raw socket transport requires `CAP_NET_RAW`